 Red, green.
 Alright.
 Red, red, yellow!
 Phew.
 Cleared.
 Purple?
 Wait, now blue too?!
-Man, keeping the screen from filling as multi-colored rectangles come crashing down is not easy.
+Man, keeping the screen from filling as multi-coloured rectangles come crashing down is not easy.
 Sure is fun though, and it doesn’t take long before the pace reaches borderline chaotic levels… so many colors, just waiting to be tapped!

 Time trial, on the other hand, is a more puzzle-centric thing.
-A slew of rectangles drops down immediately, and then your job’s to clear the screen before time runs out.
+A slew of rectangles drops down immediately, and then your job is to clear the screen before time runs out.
 Stressful?
 You bet!
-Zen, as the name implies, is an endless mode with a constant difficulty – perfect for when you just want to relax, tapping the night away.
+Zen, as the name implies, is an endless mode with a fixed difficulty – perfect for when you just want to relax, tapping the night away.
 Last but not least, is ‘pure’.
 I’m not entirely sure what that one’s all about though, as the game neither described nor made it clear during my time playing.

 Various obstacles also come crashing from the top at random intervals, just to mess with your color-tapping groove.
 These range from simple ‘tap x times to destroy’ to ones that trigger random events and some even remove entire blocks.
 The value of that last one is certainly not to be underestimated, as it has saved me on countless occasions when the screen was almost filled with those nasty rectangles.

 Destroy obstacles on the board, collect bonuses and make combos.

 Ah yes, combos.
 In order to nail that remarkably high score, chances are you’ll have to dip into what I like to call a ‘risk vs. reward’ system.
 To trigger a combo, all you have to do is clear two or more blocks simultaneously; something that, as you can probably imagine, comes at a cost.
 See, more blocks on-screen obviously means greater combo potential, but it also brings you that much closer to the inevitable failure state.
 Hence, risk vs. reward.